-The evaluation of the automatic delineation strategies was performed over real files from available manually annotated ECG databases (as the true onsets and end on clinical ECG signals are unknown).
-Two standard databases have been repeatedly used for evaluation of ECG delineation systems: the CSE multilead measurement database (CSEDB [9], 42 short signals in 15 leads at 500 Hz) and the QT database (QTDB [10], 105 files, 15 min long, in 2 leads at 250 Hz).
-In CSEDB manual annotations were made by 5 cardiologists having in view all the available leads (multilead based); for a beat per file are provided median referee annotations after an elaborated reviewing scheme of four rounds with outlier rejection, designed to reduce intra and inter-observer variability.
-QTDB included annotations from 2 cardiologists, but only the first referee is here considered, providing marks for at least 30 beats per file (in a total of more than 3600 annotated beats).
-More recently, the PTB database (PTBDB, 549 files at 1000 Hz) has also been manually annotated in the context of the "PhysioNet/Computers in Cardiology Challenge d(i)[n]
+The evaluation of the automatic delineation strategies was performed over real files from the available manually annotated ECG databases (as the true onsets and end on clinical ECG signals are unknown).
+Two standard databases have been repeatedly used for evaluation of ECG delineation systems: the Common Standards for Electrocardiography ML measurement database (CSEDB [9], 42 short signals in 15 leads at 500 Hz) and the QT database (QTDB [10], 105 files, 15 min long, in two leads at 250 Hz).
+In CSEDB, manual annotations were made by five cardiologists having in view all the available leads (ML-based); for a beat per file are provided median referee annotations after an elaborated reviewing scheme of four rounds with outlier rejection, designed to reduce intra- and interobserver variability.
+QTDB included annotations from two cardiologists, but only the first referee is considered here, who provided marks for at least 30 beats per file (in a total of more than 3600 annotated beats).
+More recently, the Physikalisch-Technische Bundesanstalt (PTB) database (PTBDB, 549 files at 1000 Hz) has also been manually annotated in the context of the "PhysioNet/computers in cardiology challenge 2006: QT interval measurement" competition [11].
+A set of reference annotations